0c0w3/troubleshooter/README.md

   * input.mozilla.org

-You can bless other domains with the environment variable `TROUBLESHOOT_HELPER_ORIGIN`.
+You can bless other domains with the environment variable `TROUBLESHOOTER_ORIGIN`.
 Set it to an origin, which is just a scheme + domain + optional port string, like "http://www.mozilla.org" and "http://www.mozilla.org:99".
 Use "*" to bless all domains.
 To bless multiple domains, put them in a space-delimited string.